 Combine Data: Aggregate Functions

 Aggregations are used to perform mathematical calculations on data.
 This being such an essential function, Sisense offers an advantage in the ability to run multiple aggregations on several fields simultaneously – this makes it easy to summarize data based on multiple factors.

 An example of a simple aggregation is a sales manager who wants to calculate the average sales revenue for each sales rep. The manager can create a pivot table, which shows the sales rep and their average sales revenue.

 A more complex example is a multi-pass aggregation (or grouping) that is an aggregation that performs multiple calculations simultaneously.
-Following our first example, let’s assume the sales manager wants to also see average sales per day for each sales rep. Instead of having to add an additional column for day in the pivot table, the manager can create a multi-pass aggregation that first performs a sum of sales per day and then averages the results for each rep. This requires two fields: a day from a date field and the revenue field, as well as two aggregations: sum of sales and average.
+Following the first example, let’s assume the sales manager wants to also see average sales per day for each sales rep. Instead of having to add an additional column for day in the pivot table, the manager can create a multi-pass aggregation that first performs a sum of sales per day and then averages the results for each rep. This requires two fields: a day from a date field and the revenue field, as well as two aggregations: sum of sales and average.
 The result is that sales manager does not need to add a column for days in the pivot.